QuantEcon/book-networks-public/_sources/ch_intro.md

 ### Independent draws from Student’s t and Normal distributions

-Here we illustrate the occurence of "extreme" events in heavy tailed distributions.
-We start by generating 1000 samples from a normal distribution and a student's t distribution.
+Here we illustrate the occurrence of "extreme" events in heavy tailed distributions.
+We start by generating 1,000 samples from a normal distribution and a Student's t distribution.

 ```{code-cell}
 from scipy.stats import t